KarlR24/FitzHugh-Nagumo-on-Networks/README.md

  ## Pngs to GIF/Video

-The following functions create sequences of png images and use them to create GIFs/videos. \
+The following functions create sequences of png images which are used to create GIFs/videos. \
 There are several different ways to visualize the network dynamics:

-### image_creator(network, act_mat, pos, colormap, stepstart, stepsize)
+### Evolution of the Dynamics on the Network

 The function image_creator visualized the node activity on the network.
-The network is plotted according to a specified layout and the node activity is colorcoded. \
+The network is plotted according to a chosen layout algorithm and the node activity is colorcoded. \
-     Afterwards, one can make a GIF (used here) or video out of the png images
+Afterwards, one can make a GIF (used here) or video with the png images .

-     image_creator(G, act_mat, pos, colormap, stepstart, stepsize):
-          G: networkX graph

-          act_mat: ndarray

-          pos: dictionary with nodes as keys and positions as values layouts like nx.circular_layout, nx.spring_layout, etc.

-          colormap: matplotlib.cm.colormap
-               colormap for node states

-          stepstart: float
-               iteration step where first png is created

-          stepsize: float
-               after stepsize many iterations the next png is created

-     GIF_creator(duration, png_dir, path):
-          duration: float
-               time each picture is shown in GIF useful range is between 0.05 to 0.2

-          png_dir: string
-               direction where .pngs are to make GIF out of

-          path: string
-               direction where the GIF should be saved

-    this code is from stackoverflow.com

-Example: Here the initial_states are chosen such that one node in a corner is perturbed and all other nodes are at the equilibrium. \
+Here the initial_states are chosen such that one node in a corner is perturbed and all other nodes are at the equilibrium.
+Observe the propagation of the pertubation away from perturbed node throughout the network.\
-G = nx.grid_2d_graph(10, 10) \
+     G = nx.grid_2d_graph(10, 10)
-model = FitzHugh_Nagumo_coupled(coupling=1, network=G, a=0.3, b=0.1, tau=0.1, delta_t=10**(-3), T=50, initial_states=ins) \
+     model = FitzHugh_Nagumo_coupled(coupling=1, network=G, a=0.3, b=0.1, tau=0.1, delta_t=10**(-3), T=50, initial_states=ins)
-act_mat = model.run(adj_mat=nx.to_numpy_array(G))\
+     act_mat = model.run(adj_mat=nx.to_numpy_array(G))
-pos = nx.spring_layout(G, iterations=500) \
+     pos = nx.spring_layout(G, iterations=500)
-colormap = matplotlib.cm.twilight \
+     colormap = matplotlib.cm.twilight

-stepstart = 100 \
+     stepstart = 100
      stepsize = 250

-The image_creator saves the created pngs in the directory into a folder named "pngs".
-This folder has to be created beforehand manually.

      image_creator(G, act_mat, pos, colormap, stepstart, stepsize)

      GIF_creator(0.05, '/Users/User/FitzHugh-Nagumo dynamics/pngs', '/Users/User/FitzHugh-Nagumo dynamics/GIF')

-The parameters are chosen such that we have oscillatory behaviour and the colormap is only with respect to the first equation of FitzHugh-Nagumo. \
-Observe the propagation of the pertubation away from perturbed node throughout the network.

 ![10x10, one perturbed, twilight](https://user-images.githubusercontent.com/104760326/188586292-599d7e96-57f2-4e70-a445-8ad671d5f781.gif)